EliteTRENT/Bruteforce_password_cracker/README.md

 brute_force(target_pass, max_length)
 Attempts to brute force the target password by generating all possible combinations of characters up to the specified maximum length.

+# Cons
+Time taken to crack the password increases drastically after the max length exceeds 4

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.